SweepCasinos > Vegas-X

 💬 SweepCasinos Take

-The sweepstakes games on Vegas X aren’t fake — they do load, spin, and return results.
-But the platform gives you nothing to evaluate fairness or structure.
-There’s no game guide.
-I did not see a single label saying where anything comes from.
+The sweepstakes games on Vegas X are real.
+They load, spin, and return results.
+However, the platform provides no way to evaluate the fairness or structure of the games.
+There is no game guide, and I did not see a single label indicating where any of the titles come from.

-If you care about knowing who made your blackjack deck or how your bonus round calculates — you definitely won’t find that here.
+If you care about knowing who made your blackjack deck or how your bonus round is calculated, you definitely won’t find that information here.

-🛡️ Vegas X Trust & Safety — What’s Missing
+🛡️ Vegas X Trust & Safety Aspects Tested

 Category What I Found SweepCasinos Take